 From time to time, we may be subject to claims, lawsuits (including class actions), government investigations, arbitrations and other proceedings involving competition and antitrust, advertising and marketing, intellectual property (including copyright, trademark and patent), privacy, defamation, libel and slander, consumer protection, securities, tax, labor and employment, bribery and corruption, economic and trade sanctions, commercial disputes, and other matters that could adversely affect our business operations and financial condition.
 The foregoing list is non-exhaustive.
 We have faced and will continue to face claims relating to our content that is published or made available through our websites and applications, or through third-party platforms or services.
-In particular, the nature of our business exposes us to claims related to defamation, intellectual property rights (including copyright, trademark and patent), rights of publicity and FTC regulation.
+In particular, the nature of our business exposes us to claims related to defamation, intellectual property rights (including copyright, trademark and patent), rights of publicity and privacy and FTC regulation.
 The outcome of any legal proceeding, regardless of its merits, is inherently uncertain.
-If we do not prevail in litigation, we could incur substatial liabilities, some or all of which may not be covered by our insurance.
+If we do not prevail in litigation, we could incur substantial liabilities, some or all of which may not be covered by our insurance.
 We may also determine in certain instances that a settlement may be a more cost-effective and efficient resolution for a dispute.
-Further, pending or future legal proceedings could result in a diversion of our management's attention and resources and reputational harm, and we may be required to incur significant expenses defending against three claims or pursuing claims against third parties to protect our rights.
+Further, pending or future legal proceedings could result in a diversion of our management's attention and resources and reputational harm, and we may be required to incur significant expenses defending against these claims or pursuing claims against third parties to protect our rights.

 Where risk of loss is probable and we can make a reasonable estimate of the liability relating to pending litigation, we record a related liability.
 As additional information becomes available, we assess the potential liability and revise estimates as appropriate.
 However, because of uncertainties relating to litigation, the amount of our estimates could be wrong as determining reserves for pending legal proceedings is a complex, fact-intensive process that is subject to judgment calls.
 The results of legal and regulatory proceedings cannot be predicted with certainty.
-There can be no assurance that our expectations will prove correct, and even if these matters, and the time and resources necessary to litigate or resolve them, could harm our business.
-If we incur costs or liability as a result of these events occurring, our business, financial condition and operating results could be adversely affected.
-Liability may also impact our insurance premiums as well as our ability to obtain or maintain insurance coverage.
-Further, any adverse determination related to legal proceedings or a settlement agreement could require us to change our technology or our business practices in costly ways, prevent us from offering certain products or services, require us to any adversely affect our operating results and cash flows, harm our reputation, or otherwise negatively impact our business.
+There can be no assurance that our expectations will prove correct, and even if these matters are resolved in our favor or without significant cash settlements, these matters, and the time and resources necessary to litigate or resolve them, could harm our business.
+If we incur costs or liability may also impact our insurance premiums as well as our ability to obtain or maintain insurance coverage.
+Further, any adverse determination related to legal proceedings or a settlement agreement could require us to change our technology or our business practices in costly ways, prevent us from offering certain products or services, require us to pay monetary damages, fines, or penalties, or require us to enter into royalty or licensing arrangements, and could adversely affect our operating results and cash flows, harm our reputation, or otherwise negatively impact our business.